How To Remove Dog Urine Stains & Odors

 Here’s how to remove dog urine stains and odors properly…

-Choose the one you like best, based on the materials you already have on hand in your home.
+Choose the one you like best, based on what you already have on hand in your home.

 If your dog pees on the carpet…

-Method #1: Pour a full glass of water onto the spot and then blot it up (don’t rub) with paper towels or a microfiber cloth until you no longer see any yellow.
+METHOD #1: Pour a full glass of water onto the spot and then blot it up (don’t rub) with paper towels or a microfiber cloth until you no longer see any yellow.
 Next, have a brush and carpet cleaner on hand and use them on the spot.
 Then, spray the spot again with carpet cleaner and vacuum if necessary.
-Finally, spray the area with an enzymatic cleaning solution, like Simple Solution.
+Finally, spray the area with an enzymatic cleaning solution, like Rocco & Roxie Stain and Odor Eliminator to remove any remaining stain and smell.
 Source

 If your dog pees on hardwood flooring…